Neohelos

 Neohelos is an extinct diprotodontid marsupial, that lived from the early to middle-Miocene.
 There are four species assigned to this genus, Neohelos tirarensis, the type species, N. stirtoni, N. solus and N. davidridei.
 N. davidridei is the most derived species of the genus, and its premolar morphology shows that it is structurally and ancestor of the genus Kolopsis.
 All four species are from the Bullock Creek in the Northern Territory and Riversleigh of Australia.

 Description

 Neohelos is known from many specimens, assigned to all the species.
-N. tirarensis includes a partial skull, premaxillas, maxillas, teeth, and dentarys; N. solus is known from a maxilla and dentary; N. davidridei includes teeth and a maxilla fragment; and N. stirtoni is known from a mostly complete skull, a maxilla and a dentary.
+N. tirarensis includes a partial skull, premaxillas, maxillas, teeth, and dentaries; N. solus is known from a maxilla and dentary; N. davidridei includes teeth and a maxilla fragment; and N. stirtoni is known from a mostly complete skull, a maxilla and a dentary.

 Distinguishing characteristics

 A revision of Neohelos found a set of features in all the species that are absent in all other diprotodontoids.
 They are listed below: